Clawbyte/IDP_auth/README.md

-# IDP_auth
-IDP project: microservice for authentication
+# IDP project: microservice for authentication

+## Usage

+## Functionality
+* Added register route with username and password

+## Technologies